techsoft3d/communicator-progressive-webapp-example/README.md

 npm start

-Open a browswer window and navigate to http://localhost:3000/viewer.html
+Open a browser window and navigate to http://localhost:3000/viewer.html